Installations

 Xmipp will not be installed during Scipion installation, to install it use the plugin manager of Scipion

-This guide explains the standalone installation of Xmipp and the process to link it with Scipion.
+This guide explains the manual installation of Xmipp and the process to link it with Scipion.
 The standalone version allows you to use Xmipp independently of Scipion.

 Installation